tamaragevorgyan/gettyimages-api/README.md

 3. Click **Get API keys** button.
 4. Register your application and select your desired type of API key.
 Two options are available:
     -  **Issue a new key for Getty Test**
-        - Use to test Getty Images Connect API functionality including: image search and metadata, download, and account management.
+        - Use to test Getty Images Connect functionality including: image search and metadata, download, and account management.
     - **Issue a new key for Connect Embed**
         - Use to search for and embed from over 40 million embedable images.